Metacor/Minecraft-Speedrun-Guide/readme.md

 * **F3 + Shift + F**: Decreases Render Distance by 1

-### Inventory Management
+## Inventory Management
 *Storage Interfaces: Chests, Crafting Tables etc*

+**Hotbar Swap**: *1, 2, 3, 4, 5, 6, 7, 8, 9*
+* Swaps the Hotbar Slot's Item, with the Item SLot under your Mouse's Cursor
+* *this can be used to Quickly Move Items into the Crafting Window, with minimal Mouse Movement*

+**Pick Block**: *Middle Mouse Button*
+* Selects the Block you crosshair is currently looking at, if you have any of that Item in your Inventory
+* *using Pick Block to select Beds, while One Cycling the Dragon is very useful*

+**Drop Stack**: *Control + Q*
+* Drops the entire stack of Items that you either have Selected, or are currently Hovering over
+	* *Inventory Open: Drop Currently Hovered*
+	* *Inventory Closed: Drop Currently Selected*

-	Hotbar Swap; Swaps the Hotbar Slot's Item with the Item Slot on your Mouse Hover Hover over an Item Slot, and press a Hotbar Hotkey (1,2,3 etc) (this can be used to quickly move items into the Crafting Window, with minimal mouse movement) Pick Block; Selects the Block you're currently looking at, if you have any in your Inventory Press the Pick Block Keybind (default Middle Mouse Button) (this is very useful for one cycling the Dragon with Beds) Drop Stack; Drops the entire stack of either a Selected, or Hovered Item Slot Control + Drop Item Keybind (default Q), if Inventory is opened, drop Hovered | if closed, drop Selected Transfer Item; Shift + Click (left or right, both work) Sends an Item To/From your Hotbar/Inventory (if a Storage Interface is open, then you will Transfer between that and your Inventory instead) Equip Item; Puts an equipable Item on your Character's corresponding equipment Slot if Inventory is closed, select in Hotbar → Right Click | if open, Transfer Item (Shift + Click) (both of these methods require the Slot to be currently empty, if it's filled, you need to manually equip) Half Split; Selects half the Stack of an Item, leaving the other half in the Slot you Selected it from Right Click an item in an Item Slot (while not currently having anything Selected) Drag Split 1; Split off 1 Item into each Slot that you Drag over Select an Item → Hold Right Click → Drag (Press Left Click to Undo the current Split) Drag Split x; Equally Split a Stack of Items between multiple Slots (Stack of 30: 2x15, 3x10, 4x7(+2) etc) Select an Item → Hold Left Click → Drag (Press Right Click to Undo the current Split) Select all of Item Type; Combine all Stacks of a type of Item into 1 Stack (Max Stack Limits still apply) if nothing is Selected, Double Left Click | if the same Item Type is Selected, Triple Left Click (this will not work if you have an unrelated Item Selected, you will simply switch the selection) Transfer all of Item Type; Sends all Items of the same Type between Storage Interfaces and your Inventory (Inventory/Crafting wont put items in your Hotbar, Chests will prioritize your Hotbar, for some reason) with an Item Selected (a selection IS required), Shift + Double left Click (your current selection will not be transfered, use an unrelated Item to be sure to Transfer all)
+			Drop Stack; Drops the entire stack of either a Selected, or Hovered Item Slot Control + Drop Item Keybind (default Q), if Inventory is opened, drop Hovered | if closed, drop Selected Transfer Item; Shift + Click (left or right, both work) Sends an Item To/From your Hotbar/Inventory (if a Storage Interface is open, then you will Transfer between that and your Inventory instead) Equip Item; Puts an equipable Item on your Character's corresponding equipment Slot if Inventory is closed, select in Hotbar → Right Click | if open, Transfer Item (Shift + Click) (both of these methods require the Slot to be currently empty, if it's filled, you need to manually equip) Half Split; Selects half the Stack of an Item, leaving the other half in the Slot you Selected it from Right Click an item in an Item Slot (while not currently having anything Selected) Drag Split 1; Split off 1 Item into each Slot that you Drag over Select an Item → Hold Right Click → Drag (Press Left Click to Undo the current Split) Drag Split x; Equally Split a Stack of Items between multiple Slots (Stack of 30: 2x15, 3x10, 4x7(+2) etc) Select an Item → Hold Left Click → Drag (Press Right Click to Undo the current Split) Select all of Item Type; Combine all Stacks of a type of Item into 1 Stack (Max Stack Limits still apply) if nothing is Selected, Double Left Click | if the same Item Type is Selected, Triple Left Click (this will not work if you have an unrelated Item Selected, you will simply switch the selection) Transfer all of Item Type; Sends all Items of the same Type between Storage Interfaces and your Inventory (Inventory/Crafting wont put items in your Hotbar, Chests will prioritize your Hotbar, for some reason) with an Item Selected (a selection IS required), Shift + Double left Click (your current selection will not be transfered, use an unrelated Item to be sure to Transfer all)

 <br/>